Application of Population Catchment to Rural Health Services Planning & Monitoring

 Line graph depicting RBI scores for Fort St James 2009-2019

-Figure 11: Rolling RBI score for Fort St. James, 2009-2019
+Figure 7.
+Rolling RBI score for Fort St. James, 2009-2019

 Rural Generalist Provider Services Index

-Recent work has consisted of using the level of population need to calculate the demand for local primary care services and to parametrize this against the number of physician providers required by the community.
-This measure is represented by the Rural Generalist Provider Services Index (RGPSI).19 Each community can be assigned an RGPSI score, which can be included in their community catchment profile.
+Recent work has consisted of using the level of population need to calculate the demand for local generalist care services, and to parametrize this against the number of physician providers required by the community.
+This measure is represented by the Rural Generalist Provider Services Index (RGPSI).28 Each community can be assigned an RGPSI score, which can be included in their community catchment profile.
 The aim of the RGPSI is to better equip healthcare planners with data based on community-need versus an arbitrary assignment of healthcare personnel.
 Development of this index is ongoing and will be the subject of a dedicated publication.

 Impacts of Population Catchment Approach

-These applications can support rationale planning of health services for the catchment but also underpin quality improvement initiatives.
-For example, if there is concern about the high c-section rate for the catchment this could lead to an exploration of the reasons for the frequency of the surgical delivery, the design of an intervention, and the forward tracking of ongoing results.
+The application of both the RBI and RGPSI can support planning rationale of health services for the catchment but also underpin quality improvement initiatives.
+For example, if there is concern about the high c-section rate for the catchment, this could lead to an exploration of the reasons for the frequency of the surgical delivery, the design of an intervention, and the forward tracking of ongoing results.
 This situation could also inspire the flagging of maternity care as an area for potential improvement, a literature review, and study of comparable communities with lower rates of certain needs or conditions.
 Most importantly, the local maternity care providers and parturient women and families could work in partnership to understand the problem and change the patterns of care.
+Allowing communities to have the ability to see their own data and the outcomes of that data within a comparative framework will transform and empower the local health system to change as needed.

 License